nh28/CSCC24_E6/LessonPlan.md

 ### Template Classes
 Creating generic classes in C++ is very similar to how we created generic functions.
 Once again, we use template.
 By having template<typename T, …> preceding any class, it becomes a generic class.
-Below is a basic example of a template class.
+Below is a basic example of a template class that is equivalent to the java generic class shown in the introduction.
 Its constructor takes in two vectors and assigns them to x and y respectively.
 There are 2 more additional functions, one that swaps the x and y vectors, and one that replaces the x vector with a different one.

     template <typename T>
     class TwoD